Francesco Barozzi (bishop)

 Francesco Barozzi (died 1471) was a professor and a Roman Catholic prelate who served as Bishop of Treviso (1466–1471).

 Biography

 Francesco Barozzi was born in Italy.

 He taught law at the University of Padua from 1440 to 1466.
+He was also a Canon of Bergamo.

 On 17 April 1466, he was appointed during the papacy of Pope Paul II as Bishop of Treviso.

 On 6 July 1466, he was consecrated bishop by Gautier de Forcalquier, Bishop of Gap, with Placido Pavanello, Bishop of Torcello, and Nicolas de Crucibus, Bishop of Hvar, serving as co-consecrators.

 He served as Bishop of Treviso until his death in 1471.